 Advantages: Six Pros To Going Solar

-1. Solar Reduces An Expense
+1. Reduces An Expense

 Solar will reduce your electric bill and give you control over a fixed cost.

-2. Solar Provides Protection from Rising Electric Rates
+2. Protects You from Rising Electricity Rates

 4. Solar Will Grow Your Bottom Line

-The savings generated by a solar system will drop straight to your bottom line.
-Compare that to revenue growth where only a portion drops to your bottom line.
+Solar energy helps you eliminate a cost.
+Let’s compare that to revenue growth, where only a portion drops to your bottom line.
 For example, a $10k growth in revenue with 10% margins will only add $1,000 to your bottom line. $10k of savings from solar will add $10k to your bottom line.
 There are no material or labor costs eating into your savings.

-5. It's Sustainable
+5. It's Sustainable and Clean

-As long as the sun continues to shine, your solar system will produce clean energy.
-Plus, saving on your electric bill will free up your budget so you can reinvest in the future of your business, farm, and home.
+According to a recent report, 81% of customers feel strongly that businesses should help improve the environment, and 66% of global consumers are willing to spend more money on sustainable brands.
+Plus, saving on your electric bill will free up your budget so you can reinvest in the future of your business, farm, or home.

 6. It's A Set and Forget Solution

 There are no moving parts to a solar system, so the maintenance and upkeep will be minimal.

 Disadvantages: Five Cons To Going Solar

-Due to safety regulations for grid-tied solar systems, each system must be installed with rapid shut down components that will keep electricity from back feeding into the grid.
+Due to safety regulations for grid-tied solar systems, each system must be installed with rapid shut down components that will keep electricity from back-feeding into the grid.
 This means if the electric grid goes down for any period of time, your system will shut down until power is restored to the grid.
 This is required by law to protect those who are working on the electric lines.

-2. The Upfront Cost Can Be Intimidating
+2. The Initial Cost Can Be Intimidating

 Solar is a significant investment that requires up-front capital or access to financing in order to save over the long-term.